wonjune23/wonjune23.github.io/_posts/2024-08-15-nonlinear_optimization.md

 ---
-title: The Fundamentals of Nonlinear Optimization Methods
+title: Fundamentals of Nonlinear Optimization Methods
-date: 2024-08-15 20:52:00 +0900
+date: 2024-09-17 01:15:00 +0900
 categories: [theory, mathematics]
 tags: [gradient descent, gauss newton, levenberg marquardt, lm, nonlinear, least squares, optimization]     # TAG names should always be lowercase
-description: Nonlinear least squares optimization methods used in computer vision problems.
+description: Mathematical foundations behind the nonlinear least squares optimization methods used in computer vision problems.
 math: true
 ---

 ### Introduction

 There are various tools like `scipy.optimize`, `torch`, or `ceres-solver`, to solve a nonlinear optimization problem.
 So, why bother studying the underlying mathematics?
-It's because as a *professional* computer vision engineer, you sometimes need to tackle the core of these optimization techniques: maybe your team implemented their own optimization library, and you need to handle errors in it (true story).
+It's because as a *professional* computer vision engineer, you sometimes need to tackle the core of these optimization techniques: maybe your team implemented their own optimization library, and *you* are the one who needs to handle errors in it (true story).
 To do so, the underlying, fundamental knowledge about the topic is required.

-Now, there are basically 3 optimization techniques that we commonly encounter in this profession: gradient descent (and a whole bunch of its variants - I will not talk much about this guy in this post), Gauss-Newton method, and Levenberg-Marquardt (LM) method.
-I've seen someone using `BFGS`, but I'd argue that it's really a rare case in this field.
+Now, there are basically three optimization techniques that we commonly encounter in computer vision problems: gradient descent (and a whole bunch of its variants - I will not talk much about this guy in this post), Gauss-Newton method, and Levenberg-Marquardt (LM) method.
+I've seen someone using other methods, but I'd argue that it's really a rare case in this field.

 Okay, cool, but, what really is the `gradient`?
 What is the concrete, mathematical definition of `Jacobian` or `Hessian` that we've heard while learning these methods?